-Citizens interested in volunteering at the Arapahoe County Sheriff’s Office Detention Facility can contact the Programs Section at 720-874-3528.
-We are currently in need of education volunteers.
+Citizens interested in volunteering at the Arapahoe County Sheriff’s Office Detention Facility should complete both forms below and email them back to the Programs Section at ACSOPrograms@arapahoegov.com.
+Please contact the Programs Section at 720-874-2527 or 720-874-3528 for any questions.

 Alcoholics Anonymous (AA) is an international fellowship of men and women who once had a drinking problem.
 It is a non-professional, self-supporting, non-denominational, multiracial, apolitical and available almost anywhere.
 There is no age or education requirements.
 Membership is open to anyone who wants to do something about their drinking problem.

 AA meetings are offered to all inmates at the detention facility.
 Volunteers donate about one hour each week to conduct the meetings.Our facility has a number of AA materials for the inmates that can be provided in both English and Spanish.